 For many football supporters, the decision to sack Ranieri epitomised the dramatic change in football over the last two decades.
-One fan went as far as to say that Ranieri’s sacking is “one of those issues that really brings a lot to light…the reason why we love [football] is sentimentality.
-Now, it has become a cold and heartless business.”
+One fan went as far as to say that Ranieri’s sacking was one of those issues that really brings a lot to light…the reason why we love [football] is sentimentality.
+Now, it has become a cold and heart less business.

 Harnessing the Power of the Internet

 City’s groundbreaking harnessing of the power of the internet—specifically, social media—rarely gets mentioned.
 They aim to bring fans from around the world closer to their club than even local fans were just two short decades ago.

 City’s most impressive social media presence is their channel on YouTube.
 A site allowing bloggers to share their video content and regular users to consume it.